szweibel/workshops/newest_python.md

 This course is a guided, project-oriented path.
 We will start with the fundamental grammar of Python, and then apply it to a real research task, giving you a tangible outcome and a clearer idea of what you can achieve.

 ## Our First Step: A Conversation with the Machine
 As is tradition in the world of programming, our first step is to make the computer say "Hello, World!".
-This is a simple act, but it is a powerful one.
 At its core, programming is about giving a computer a set of precise, unambiguous instructions.
 Unlike human conversation, which is rich with context and implication, a computer takes every instruction literally.
 The "Hello, World!" exercise is our first successful instruction.
 It confirms that our environment is working and that we can give the computer a command and see a result.

 The standard way to display output in Python is with the `print()` function.
 Think of it as your first command, a way to see the results of your work, check the value of a variable, or leave notes for yourself as your program runs.
 A **function** in programming is a named block of code that performs a specific task.
 We "call" a function by writing its name followed by parentheses `()`.
 The information we give to the function inside the parentheses is called an **argument.** In this case, we are giving the `print()` function one argument: the text we want it to display.

 We will start our journey in the Python **REPL (Read-Evaluate-Print Loop)** environment below.
 You can identify it by the `>>>` prompt.
 The REPL is our sandbox, a place for immediate, interactive conversation with Python.
 You type one command, it responds, and you can instantly see the result.
-It's the perfect place to experiment and learn the rules of the language.

 Type the following command after the prompt and hit <kbd>enter</kbd> or <kbd>return</kbd>.